CHT2520/intro-tailwind/README.md

 ### Adding a Two Columned Layout

 - Add the following CSS rules.
-Again, make sure this is within the the media query declaration.
+Again, make sure this is within the media query declaration.

 ```css
 .main-content {